OKIMUN

 2. By Taxi

-A taxi from Naha Airport to Okinawa Seinen Kaikan is also convenient, especially for participants with luggage.
-Travel time varies depending on traffic, and extra time is recommended because congestion can occur in Naha City.
+A taxi from Naha Airport to Kadena is convenient for participants with luggage.
+Travel time varies depending on traffic, so extra time is recommended.

 Accommodation